Trump to call for 'stamping out extremism' in speech to Muslim leaders

 “This is not a battle between different faiths, different sects, or different civilizations,” Trump will say.
 “And it means standing together against the murder of innocent Muslims, the oppression of women, the persecution of Jews, and the slaughter of Christians.”

-In his first overseas trip as president, Trump pledged to work with Saudi Arabia leader King Salman to bring peace to the Gulf region and forge stronger economic ties, in large part through a roughly $10 billion arms deal.
+In his first overseas trip as president, Trump pledged to work with Saudi Arabia leader King Salman to bring peace to the Gulf region and forge stronger economic ties, in large part through a toughly $10 billion arms deal.

 “That was a tremendous day,” Trump said shortly after signing the arm deal.
 “Tremendous investments in the United States.
 Hundreds of billions of dollars of investments into the United States and jobs, jobs, jobs."